NASA-Openscapes/earthdata-cloud-cookbook/contributing/workflow.md

 > The reason Quarto doesn't render `.Rmd` and `.qmd` on save is that render could (potentially) be very long running and that cost shouldn't be imposed on you whenever you save.
 Here we are talking about the age old debate of whether computational markdown should be rendered on save when running a development server.
 Quarto currently doesn't do this to give the user a choice between an expensive render and a cheap save.

+## 2i2c Workflow

+We use [2i2c](https://2i2c.org/) to run notebooks.

+### Log into 2i2c

+1. Go to the [openscapes 2i2c](https://openscapes.2i2c.cloud/hub/login?next=%2Fhub%2F). _You should see the openscapes 2i2c instance._
+2. Click on the orange "Log in to continue" button. _You should see the Openscapes-Prod page._
+3. Click the "Sign in with Github" button and log in. _If you aren't already logged into Github, you should see the login prompt.
+Otherwise, you will be logged in automatically._

+### Start a 2i2c session

+At this point, what you see depends on whether or not you have an active session.
+If your session is active, JupyterLab will load and you can start your work.
+If not, you'll need to start a new session:

+1. Select a server based on the size of your job. _You should see a progress window showing you what 2i2c is doing to get your session started.
+It may take several minutes, but you'll eventually see a JupyterLab instance._

+### Create a Jupyter kernel to run notebooks

+The default jupyter kernel may not have all the libraries you need to run a notebook.
+Fortunately, you can make a new kernel on the fly to use with the notebook.

+1. Open a terminal in JupyterLab.
+    1. Click on the large blue "+" button on the upper left. _You should get a new Laucher tab._
+    2. In the Launcher tab, click on "Terminal" under "Other." _You should get a tab with a command line prompt._
+2. Create a conda environment using your [favorite method](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
+3. Activate the new environment with `conda activate YOUR_ENVIRONMENT_HERE`. _You should see the name of the new environment in your command line prompt._
+4. Create a new kernel by calling `ipython kernel install --name YOUR_ENVIRONMENT_HERE --user`. _You should get a response saying saying the kernel has been installed._

+To use this new kernel,

+1. Open the notebook you want to run. _You should see the notebook in a tab._
+2. Click on the current kernel on the upper right.
+The default kernel is called `Python 3`. _You should see a kernel selection widget._
+3. Select the new kernel you created and click the "Select" button. _The kernel on the upper right should now give the name of your custom kernel._

 ## Virtual Environments

 If you are working on a chapter that loads any Python or R packages, to make your work reproducible you'll need to create and then update the `environments.txt` file.
 Do this use the `pip freeze` command: